 Substitutions Help Keep Your Little One From Feeling Left Out

-Overall, preparation is the key to keeping the stress of packing gluten-free lunches to a minimum.
-Use creativity when trying to mix it up and keep in mind that kids are still kids.
+Preparation is the key to keeping the stress of packing gluten-free lunches to a minimum.
+So, try to use creativity when trying to mix it up and keep in mind that kids are still kids.

 They may not understand the importance of food restrictions.
 Let’s help them by keeping it fun, creative, and healthy.